NoahSaso/snapper/README.md

 be used.

 **`revalidate`** is an optional boolean that determines whether or not this query should be revalidated by the revalidate script.
+If it's a function (instead of a boolean), it will be called with the query's parameters as arguments and the result will be used.
 Defaults to `true`.

 ## Usage